Shadowsnacker/ShadowSnacker/README.md

 ### 🌱 Currently learning
 - Completing CS50 and applying concepts to real projects
-- Diving further to mastering JavaScript'n friends
+- Diving deeper into React and mastering it

 ### 📫 Connect with me!
 - Email: jeremyboyd0428@gmail.com